prometheus/jmx_exporter/docs/README.md

 JMX Exporter
 ---

-The JMX Exporter is collector to capture JMX MBean values running as either a Java agent or a standalone application.
+The JMX Exporter is a collector to capture JMX MBean values running as either a Java agent or a standalone application.

 ## Java agent JMX Exporter